microsoft/everyonecancode/day1/Application/README.md

 ### Check if Milligram Service is running correctly

 Let's pause a second.
 To make sure that you are on track, test your application if you get a response from our backend service.
-Before we bring everything together we want to make sure the backend service is working as expected.
+Before we bring everything together, we want to make sure the backend service is working as expected.

 - Navigate to the _Overview_ tab on the left hand side of the App